adamtorres/importing-tutorial/readme.md

 git clone https://github.com/adamtorres/importing-tutorial .
 ```

 Pretty much the only reason to do the cloning as above (with a ` .`) is so the folder on your local system is named what you want rather than whatever is the repo name.
 Were you to run the clone without the ` .`, a new folder named "importing-tutorial" would be created and the contents placed there.
+It was done here as an example.

-Creating or cloning the repo will not create a functional virtual environment.
+Creating or cloning the repo will not create a functional virtual environment to run the examples.
 The following commands use `pyenv` to create a virtual environment and then set the new virtual environment to be the active one for the current folder.

 ```
 pyenv virtualenv --copies 3.8.5 importing_env
 pyenv local importing_env
 ```

 This assumes a few things.
-You have `pyenv` and `pyenv-virtualenv` installed, Python 3.8.5 is installed via `pyenv install 3.8.5`.
+You have `pyenv` and `pyenv-virtualenv` installed, and Python 3.8.5 is installed via `pyenv install 3.8.5`.

 ----